icopy-site/awesome/docs/awesome/awesome-home-assistant.md

 ### Alternative Dashboards

-- [TileBoard](https://github.com/resoai/TileBoard) - A simple yet highly configurable Dashboard.
 - [Dwains Dashboard](https://github.com/dwainscheeren/dwains-lovelace-dashboard) - An fully auto-generating dashboard for desktop, tablet and mobile.

 ## Custom Integrations

 _Additional integrations for Home Assistant, that were created by the community._

-- [Lutron Caseta Pro](https://github.com/upsert/lutron-caseta-pro) - Integrates Lutron Caseta Smart Bridge PRO / RA2 Select.
 - [SmartIR](https://github.com/smartHomeHub/SmartIR) - Integrates devices using Broadlink IR.
 - [Xiaomi Hygrothermo](https://github.com/dolezsa/Xiaomi_Hygrothermo) - Sensor platform for Xiaomi Mijia BT Hygrothermo temperature and humidity sensor.
-- [Volkswagen Carnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) - Integrates Volkswagen Carnet (requires valid Carnet subscription).
-- [Untappd](https://github.com/custom-components/sensor.untapped) - Connects with your Untappd account.
 - [Elasticsearch](https://github.com/legrego/homeassistant-elasticsearch) - Publishes events to Elasticsearch.
 - [Alexa Media Player](https://github.com/keatontaylor/alexa_media_player) - Allow control of Amazon Alexa devices.
 - [iCloud3](https://github.com/gcobb321/icloud3) - Improved version of the iCloud device tracker component with a lot of capabilities.
 - [HACS](https://hacs.xyz/) - This is a manager for your custom integration (components) and plugin (lovelace elements) needs.
-- [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) - Circadian Lighting slowly synchronizes your color changing lights with the regular naturally occuring color temperature of the sky throughout the day.
+- [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) - Slowly synchronizes your color-changing lights with the naturally occurring color temperature of the sky throughout the day.
 - [HASS Aarlo](https://github.com/twrecked/hass-aarlo) - Asynchronous Arlo integration.
 Similar to the Arlo web site; monitors events and states for all base stations, cameras and doorbells.
 - [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) - Presents a live view of a map for Xiaomi (Roborock/Viomi/Roidmi/Dreame) vacuums without a need for rooting.
 - [WebRTC Camera](https://github.com/AlexxIT/WebRTC) - View RTSP streams from IP Cameras in real-time through WebRTC or MSE with Pan/Zoom controls.